-In Volcano Village, the frogs don’t like the misty, cool nights as much—the village is at 3,700 feet—but ask about heating when booking a rental.
-Joey Gutierrez of Hawaii Volcano Vacations (www.hawaiivolcanovacations.com; tel.
-800/709-0907 or 808/967-7178) manages a great selection of cottages, cabins, and houses ranging from $95 to $200 a night.
-For those able to climb its ship-style ladder to the sleeping area, Mahinui Na Lani (www.mahinui.com; tel.
-510/965-7367) is a romantic, eco-friendly hideaway; the whimsical two-level treehouse studio offers a kitchenette and cedar hot tub for two, with a ship’s ladder leading to a cozy sleeping loft ($295).
+In Volcano Village, the frogs don’t like the misty, cool nights at 3,700 feet; ask about heating when booking rentals in winter.
+Joey Gutierrez of Hawaii Volcano Vacations (www.hawaiivolcanovacations.com; 800/709-0907 or 808/967-7178) manages choice cottages and houses for $120 to $199 a night.
+Mahinui Na Lani (www.mahinui.com; 510/965-7367) is a romantic, eco-friendly hideaway; the whimsical two-level treehouse studio offers a kitchenette and cedar hot tub for two, with a ship’s ladder leading to a cozy sleeping loft ($295).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.